Foxja/GodwitLibraryInternshipFinal/readme.md

 Contains:
 * Interactive visual display, showcasing information on subjects present in the library.
 * Students can control the application through body movement and gestures.
-*
-* Customizable, flexible, and versatile.
+* Designed with customization, flexibility, and versatility in mind.

 ## How to run